dotTHzTAG/CaTSper/README.md

  - **.\images\dotTHz_logo.png** : logo image
 3. Double click **CaTSper.mlapp** to launch the software.

+*Note: 'Sigal Processing Toolbox' is necessary to fully operate the app.*

+**Installation Process**
+ 1. Open MATLAB: Launch MATLAB on your computer.
+ 2. Open Add-Ons Explorer: Click on the "Add-Ons" button on the MATLAB toolbar.
+This will open the Add-Ons Explorer.
+ 3. Search for the Toolbox: In the Add-Ons Explorer, type "Signal Processing Toolbox" into the search bar and press Enter.
+ 4. Select the Toolbox: From the search results, locate the "Signal Processing Toolbox" and click on it.
+ 5. Install the Toolbox: Click the "Install" button.
+If prompted, follow the on-screen instructions to complete the installation.
+You may need to log in with your MathWorks account.

 For detailed descriptions for CaTSper and step-by-step tutorial, please visit [dotTHz documentation](https://github.com/dotTHzTAG/Documentation).